ORNL/cpp-proposals-pub/D1673/blas_interface.md

   than or equal to the number of columns.

 These layouts are both always unique and always strided.
-They are contiguous if and only if the "leading dimension" equals the the number of rows resp. columns.
+They are contiguous if and only if the "leading dimension" equals the number of rows resp. columns.
 Both layouts are more general than `layout_left` and `layout_right`, because they permit a stride between columns resp. rows that is greater than the corresponding extent.
+This is why BLAS functions take an `LDA` (leading dimension of the matrix A) argument separate from the dimensions (extents, in `mdspan` terms) of
-This is why BLAS functions take an `LDA` (leading dimension of the matrix A) argument separate from the dimensions (extents, in `mdspan` terms) of A.  However, these layouts are slightly *less* general than `layout_stride`, because they assume contiguous storage of columns resp. rows.
+A.  However, these layouts are slightly *less* general than `layout_stride`, because they assume contiguous storage of columns resp. rows.
 See P1674R0 for further discussion.